 If you relocate before or during the final exam period you may appeal to take your exam in absentia at an institution in your new location with an approved proctor.
 In addition to following the appeal procedures for make-up exams, you must include on the appeal form the name, title, business address, and business telephone number of the person who will proctor your exam.

-Exam proctors must be teachers, professors, or administrators in local secondary schools, colleges, universities, or testing centers.
-They cannot be family members, friends and acquaintances, librarians, or co-workers.
+Exam proctors must be teachers, professors, librarians, or administrators in local secondary schools, colleges, universities, or testing centers.
+They cannot be family members, friends, acquaintances, or co-workers.